The New Standard: TDS, SDS, and Now Your Carbon Report (CR)

 While SDS and TDS documents address safety and functionality, a Carbon Report goes a step further by detailing the environmental impact of a material, including greenhouse gas emissions across its life cycle.
 By providing a full picture of a material's footprint, a Carbon Report empowers companies to make more sustainable choices.

 Together, these three documents form a well-rounded profile of any material, balancing human safety, product performance, and environmental responsibility.
-Integrating carbon reports alongside SDS and TDS is an effective way to support informed and sustainable material sourcing.

 Why Carbon Report Matters: Uncovering the Environmental Impact of Materials